Larrystamford/locoloco-backend-us/README.md

 Tech Stack: React, Express, NodeJS, and MongoDB

 # Demo!
 To create a vosh account, you can head over to [vosh.club](https://vosh.club) and click on Get Started!
-Once you have created an account, you can set your profile picture, choose a theme for the website, and much more!
+Once you have created an account you can set your profile picture, upload a theme for your website, and much more.